 Noting that he's no expert on rock demolition, Soule said blasting the rock would not be safe because of the danger of flying fragments.
 The rock probably would have to be quarried by drills and hauled away.
 And anchoring the rock with strong cables might not work because of the softness of the sandstone. cables might not work because of the softness of the sandstone.
 Who will pay the expenses of removing the rock is uncertain.
 "It's the property owner that has to share that responsibility; it's his property, it's something he has to correct," Commissioner Carl Winkler If the rock is not removed, Soule said, then the monitoring cables on it said, then the monitoring cables on it should be attached to an alarm device that would go off if the rock moves.
-It will take at least one or two more freeze-thaw cycles to find out if the rock will stay put, Soule said, to audible groans from people in the audience who are not sure when it will be safe to return to their homes.

-Inevitably, the question of who was blame for what has happened to blame to blame for what has happened came up during the meeting.
-Soule confirmed that he warned the town of the danger of building too close beneath the cliff when Castle Rock was considering annexing what is known as Memmen's Subdivision, where the affected homes are leasted white said in response. are located.
+It will take at least one or two more freeze-thaw cycles to find out if the rock will stay put, Soule said, to audible groans from people in the audience who are not sure when it will be safe to return to their Inevitably, the question of who was to blame for what has happened came up during the meeting.
+Soule confirmed that he warned the town of the danger of building too close beneath the cliff when Castle Rock was considering annexing what is known as Memmen's Subdivision, where the affected homes to least the day to the control of the control are located.
 White said, in response, that town officials prevent construction in geological hazard areas so marked on the maps.
-Asked if any entity would assume financial burden of housing residents in places other than their own until the emergency is over, Duncan said he didn't want to seem hard-nosed, but "when a person builds under a cliff he has a certain amount of responsibility."
-Whether the instability of the cliff was aggravated by the church construction and drainage from the church parking lot cannot be known definitely.
+Asked if any entity would assume e financial burden of housing the financial burden of housing residents in places other than their own until the emergency is over, Duncan said he didn't want to seem hard-nosed, but "when a person builds under a cliff he has a certain amount of responsibility."
+Whether the instability of the cliff was appropriated by the church was aggravated by the church construction and drainage from the church parking lot cannot be known definitely.
 But the instability would have occurred naturally sooner or later, Soule said.
 Who's Who at Parker Health Services Dr. Gerald F. Splittgerber, M.D.